pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 ## Step 2.1 Segment images using the Allen Institute Cell Segmenter
 The first step for this pipeline is to create 3D segmentations of your data.
 We provide instructions below for using the Allen Institute Cell Segmenter to segment your images.
 If you have a preferred segmentation method, you can also segment your images outside of the pipeline and add them to a "segmentations" folder inside each "structure" folder in the image-data folder.

+We **highly recommend** watching the Allen Cell Segmenter team's [video tutorial](https://www.allencell.org/segmenter.html) to learn more about the workflow.
+You can also read about executing Jupyter notebooks [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html#executing-a-notebook).
+To understand the basics of the image segmentation process, we recommend [this video series](https://www.ibiology.org/techniques/bioimage-analysis/#part-1).

+In general, the approach of this segmentation workflow is to first figure out good parameters for segmentation using interactive "playground" notebooks.
+Once you've found a segmentation workflow that you're happy with, you can then use the "batch-segmentation" notebooks to process all of the images in your dataset.

 For the purpose of this documentation, we'll walk through the process of segmenting the "rna" smFISH signals.
 The process is the same for segmenting the centrosome data in our test dataset, you'll just need to use the corresponding Jupyter notebooks.
-If you have a different structure, you can use the [lookup table](https://www.allencell.org/segmenter.html) provided by the Allen Institute to determine the best starting point for your segmentation.
-We have provided these playground lookup tables in the "all_structure_playgrounds" folder inside of the segmentation folder.
+If you have a different structure, you can use the [lookup table](https://www.allencell.org/segmenter.html) provided by the Allen Institute to determine the best playground notebook to use as a starting point for your segmentation.
+We have provided these playground lookup notebooks in the "all_structure_playgrounds" folder inside of the segmentation folder.

 In your browser with the Jupyter notebook interface, click on the "segmentation" folder.
 Then click on the playground_rna.ipynb Jupyter notebook to open it.
 Use the "Run" button to advance through each cell of the Jupyter notebook.
 These notebooks are interactive and allow you to visualize how each step of the workflow contributes to the final segmentation.
 We encourage you to adjust parameters and see how the output changes.
 For example, if the gaussian smoothing sigma starts at 1, try 0.1 and 5 to see how these changes affect the smoothing process.
 You can save final segmentations using the final cell.
 This code will save test segmentation files to an output folder in the home directory of the jupyter container.